 Network names explained

 Platforms like Binance use their own token standards for coins within their own ecosystem.
 Binance's networks are called BEP2 (Binance Chain) and BEP20 (Binance Smart Chain), these networks are built on top of the Ethereum blockchain and can only be used to send funds to wallets that support those chains.
-Newton does NOT support transfers from BEP2 or BEP20 tokens.
+Newton does NOT support transfers from BEP2 or BEP20 tokens, and we do not currently accept deposits from ETH contract addresses or deposits that interact with contract addresses.

 Always reference Newton's deposit instructions for the coin that you are depositing prior to sending funds.
 Ensure that the correct supported network is used and include a memo or tag if required.
 Incomplete, missing or incorrect information may result in the loss of funds.
 Crypto transactions are final and irreversible.